 These rambling bars have taken over abandoned buildings in the city’s seventh district, filling their dilapidated interiors with quirky decor, murals, art installations and more.
 You won’t find another night out in Europe quite like it.

-As for getting there, direct rail links put you in easy reach of
+As for getting there, direct rail links put you in easy reach of Vienna’s more sedate charms or the chilled-out Croatian coast via Zagreb.

 Do: Take a bath.
 Budapest has long been known for its magnificent thermal pools; Gellért and Széchenyi baths are two of the best.